Richard Milton Martin: Life and career

-In 1976, Martin largely retired from teaching, becoming a research associate with Boston University’s Center for the History and Philosophy of Science.
+In 1976, Martin largely retired from teaching (only giving one course per year at Northwestern from then on) becoming a research associate with Boston University Center for the Philosophy and History of Science.
 He made excellent use of the resulting leisure, so that his final decade of life was by far his most productive, publishing over 100 book chapters and journal articles.

-In 1979, he published the definitive treatment of his logic / first-order theory, Part A of Semiotics, and edited a volume of Carolyn Eisele’s writings on Charles Sanders Peirce.
-He helped edit the Festschrift books for Fitch and J. N. Findlay, respectively, published in 1975 and 1985.
+He published what Meguire describes as "the definitive treatment of his logic" within Semiotics and Linguistic Structure (1978).
+The next year saw the publication of his edited volume of the writings of Carolyn Eisele on Charles Sanders Peirce.

+He also helped edit, and contributed chapters to, the Festschriften books The Logical Enterprise (1975) dedicated to Fitch, and Studies in the Philosophy of J. N. Findlay (1985).
+(Having been a colleague of J. N. Findlay at Austin, Texas.)

 At the time of his death, Martin served on the editorial board of eight journals and on the advisory board of the Peirce Edition Project.
 In 1981, he became president of the Charles S. Peirce Society.
-In 1984, he was elected president of the Metaphysical Society of America.
+In 1984, he was elected president of the Metaphysical Society of America, and he delivered their presidential address at Vanderbilt University in March 1985.

-Despite having held tenure track appointments from 1948 until his death, the only Ph.D. thesis known to have been completed under Martin’s supervision is that of James Scoggin.
+Despite having held tenure track appointments from 1948 until his retirement in 1984, the only Ph.D. thesis known to have been completed under Martin’s supervision is that of James Scoggin.
 Otherwise, Martin’s legacy is coextensive with his published writings.

+Martin died at his home in Milton, Massachusetts, on November 22.